 8.4.2.1 General

-The purpose of the NG-RAN node Configuration Update procedure is to update application level configuration data needed for two NG-RAN nodes to interoperate correctly over the Xn-C interface.The procedure uses non UE-associated signalling.
+The purpose of the NG-RAN node Configuration Update procedure is to update application level configuration data needed for two NG-RAN nodes to interoperate correctly over the Xn-C interface.

+NOTE: Update of application level configuration data also applies for two NG-RAN nodes in case the SN does not broadcast system information.
+How to use this information when this option is used is not explicitly specified, as specified in the TS 37.340 [8].

+The procedure uses non UE-associated signalling.

 8.4.2.2 Successful Operation